17 IT Issues CIOs Are Facing in 2025

 Everyone with access to internal systems, email accounts, and cloud storage is a potential cybersecurity threat.
 Access control is designed to reduce these risks.
 And yet, not enough organizations have sufficient control over this area.
 This can result in data theft, data leaks, and cybersecurity breaches.

-Use 2024 to get access control under control, or risk $200,000 in costs from unexpected data breaches, regulatory fines, and a loss of customer confidence.
+Use 2025 to get access control under control, or risk hundreds of thousands of dollars in costs from unexpected data breaches, regulatory fines, and a loss of customer confidence.

 -